Vonnda/Vonnda_AuthorizePatch/README.md

 # Vonnda_AuthorizePatch
 Magento 1 Patch for Authorize.net API change to supported characters on 1/22/2019

-*Please test on your own environments before deploying* We have not tested versions < Magento 1.9
+**Please test on your own environments before deploying.** We have not tested versions < Magento 1.9

 ## Installation
 To install you can either use modman or move the files into the respective locations.
 You can install modman from here https://github.com/colinmollenhour/modman